Jock Campbell, Baron Campbell of Eskan: United Kingdom

+From 1964 to 1981, Campbell was chairman of The New Statesman.
+He declared himself a Labour voter in 1964, writing in an article in The Observer: "My hope is that a Labour Government will give a decisive lurch towards fairer shares and a more open society in Britain : and so a more dynamic society."

 On 14 January 1966, Campbell was created a life peer, by Harold Wilson, taking the title "Baron Campbell of Eskan", "of Camis Eskan in the County of Dumbarton".
 Camis Eskan is a large house, now flatted, just to the east of Helensburgh.
 In an interview with the Helensburgh and Gareloch Times immediately after he became a peer he said that "I am very proud of my connections with this part of the country.
 My family owned Camis Eskan from the beginning of the last century.
 The family grave is in the local churchyard."
-However he also explained that his family had sold the house 15 years earlier "because I could not have afforded to keep it up."
+However, he also explained that his family had sold the house 15 years earlier "because I could not have afforded to keep it up."

 He was active in the House of Lords on behalf of the Labour Party.

 The Booker Prize

-It is after leaving Guyana that Jock, who had always loved great literature, became instrumental in the initiation of a British literature prize.
+It is after leaving Guyana that Campbell, who had always loved great literature, became instrumental in the initiation of a British literature prize.

-Jock was an old friend and golfing partner of Ian Fleming, author of the James Bond spy novels, who had recently been diagnosed as terminally ill with less than a year to live.
-During a game of golf Fleming turned to Jock for advice on securing his estate for his family from heavy taxation.
-Jock initially advised Fleming to turn to accountants and merchant bankers, but then had a new idea: Bookers could act as bankers for Fleming, beneficially for both parties.
+He was an old friend and golfing partner of Ian Fleming, author of the James Bond spy novels, who had recently been diagnosed as terminally ill with less than a year to live.
+During a game of golf Fleming turned to Campbell for advice on securing his estate for his family from heavy taxation.
+Campbell initially advised Fleming to turn to accountants and merchant bankers, but then had a new idea: Bookers could act as bankers for Fleming, beneficially for both parties.